Welcome to Gear Threads, the best in machine embroidered art.

-Though we’re thrilled to showcase all kinds of mechanized embroidery here on Gear Threads, it’s a rare treat to come across an artist who heavily incorporates digitizing techniques into their work.
-Ries Niemi just happens to be one of those talented artists, using embroidery digitizing as a large part of his crafting process.
-Working as a self described “post industrial craftsman,” his work often deals with mashups of random text and pop imagery, rendered in machine stitches on handmade paper or other found objects.
+Working as a self described “post industrial craftsman,” Ries uses embroidery digitizing as a large part of his crafting process.
+His older work often deals with mashups of random text and pop imagery, rendered in machine stitches on handmade paper or other found objects with charisma and confidence.

 Like many digitized embroidery artists, Ries is clear that just because the embroidery is done on a machine, there is still a huge amount of hand work that goes into each piece.
 He notes…